emtee40/adebar-wiki/AppDetails-explained.md

   created any user other than the first, only „User 0“ (the „device owner“) will show up here.
 In the example we see the app was installed for user0 (`installed=true`) who never started it at all (`notLaunched=true`), and some more.
+* **disabled components:** which parts of an app are disabled (if any).
+Disabled components often correspond to functionality you deactivated via the app's settings – or, on a rooted device, some advanced auto-start manager.